Dogs in Review Interviews AKC President Dennis B. Sprung

 The fact that Dennis has preferred to focus on organizational duties does not mean that his "real” dog credentials are unimpressive.
 His connection with the famous Grandeur Afghan Hound kennel goes back several decades; with his wife, Susan, he has owned quite a few Afghan and Greyhound champions (Susan, in fact, co-bred the top-winning Hound of all time), and during his few years as a judge Dennis officiated at several specialty events.
 This was in spite of the fact that his first application to judge two breeds was brutally cut down to one by AKC.

-Dennis Sprung talked to Dogs in Review’s founder and editor-at-large, Bo Bengtson, during a visit to Santa Barbara Kennel Club show in California in August 2006, and later answered additional questions via e-mail.
+Dennis Sprung talked to Dogs In Review magazine’s founder and editor-at-large, Bo Bengtson, during a visit to Santa Barbara Kennel Club show in California in August 2006, and later answered additional questions via e-mail.

 DR: Dennis, could you please tell us something about your background in dogs?
 When did you start?